striblab/export_from_access/README.md

 The script largely relies on RODBC package that makes an ODBC connection to the Access database.
 Then it allows you to pull in the names of all the tables and/or views, and then create csv files for each one.

 This script should work with any Access database.
 Just need to change the name of the .mdb file.
+Only other thing you might want to specify is whether it pulls tables and views or just one. see notations for how to change that.
+The output files will end up in the working directory of the script.